 - Do not measure over existing padding.
-Remove all existing foam and vinyl wrap first. - At ground level, measure from the ground to the bottom of the highest rail. (fig. A) - At ground level, measure left to right, from the inside to the inside of the farthest rails. (fig. B) - If there is a horizontal center rail, measure from the top of the center rail to the bottom of the top rail. (fig. C) - If there is a horizontal bottom rail, measure from the top of the lowest rail to the bottom of the center rail. (fig. D) - Measure from the ground to the bottom of the lowest rail (fig. E) and/or from the ground to the bottom of the center rail, whichever applies. (fig. F) - Measure the circumference (around the rail) of the top rail (fig. G) and circumference of the vertical & horizontal posts. (fig. H) - Provide the number (#) of vertical posts - Indicate whether the top rail corners are \Box square or \Box curved. - Provide a digital photo, along with your measurements.
+Remove all existing foam and vinyl wrap first. - At ground level, measure from the ground to the bottom of the highest rail. (fig. A) - At ground level, measure left to right, from the inside to the inside of the farthest rails. (fig. B) - If there is a center rail, measure from the top of the center rail to the bottom of the top rail. (fig. C) - If there is a bottom rail, measure from the top of the lowest rail to the bottom of the center rail. (fig. D) - Measure from the ground to the bottom of the lowest rail (fig. E) or from the ground to the bottom of the center rail, whichever applies. (fig. F) - Measure the diameter of the top rail. (fig. G) and diameter of the vertical & horizontal posts. (fig. H) - Provide the number (#) of vertical posts - Indicate whether corners are \Box square or \Box curved. - Provide a digital photo, along with your measurements.